-Rule 27A2 - Single-judge formation
+Rule 27A3 - Single-judge formation

 - 1. A single-judge formation shall be introduced in pursuance of Article 26 § 1 of the Convention.
-After consulting the Bureau, the President of the Court shall decide on the number of single judges to be appointed and shall appoint them.
-The President shall draw up in advance the list of Contracting Parties in respect of which each judge shall examine applications throughout the period for which that judge is appointed to sit as a single judge. - 2.
-The following shall also sit as single judges - (a) the Presidents of the Sections when exercising their competences under Rule 54 §§ 2 (b) and 3; - (b) Vice-Presidents of Sections appointed to decide on requests for interim measures in accordance with Rule 39 § 4. - 3.
+After consulting the Bureau, the President of the Court shall decide on the number of single judges to be appointed and shall appoint them in respect of one or more Contracting Parties. - 2.
+The following shall also sit as single judges - (a) the Presidents of the Sections when exercising their competences under Rule 54 §§ 2 (b) and 3; - (b) Vice-Presidents of Sections appointed to decide on requests for interim measures in accordance with Rule 39 § 4. - 1.
+As amended by the Court on 17 June and 8 July 2002 and 6 May 2013. - 2.
+As amended by the Court on 13 November 2006 and 16 November 2009. - 3.
+Inserted by the Court on 13 November 2006 and amended on 14 January 2013 and 9 September 2019.

+- 3. In accordance with Article 26 § 3 of the Convention, a judge may not examine as a single judge any application against the Contracting Party in respect of which that judge has been elected.
+In addition, a judge may not examine as a single judge any application against a Contracting Party of which that judge is a national. - 4.
 Single judges shall be appointed for a period of twelve months.
-They shall continue to carry out their other duties within the Sections of which they are members in accordance with Rule 25 § 2. - 4.
+They shall continue to carry out their other duties within the Sections of which they are members in accordance with Rule 25 § 2. - 5.
 Pursuant to Article 24 § 2 of the Convention, when deciding, each single judge shall be assisted by a non-judicial rapporteur.